AnushalGupta/Generative_Ai/README.md

 - **Text-to-Image Generation**: Convert textual descriptions into high-quality images using Stable Diffusion.
 - **Image Enhancement**: Automatically enhances the sharpness of generated images.
 - **GPU Acceleration**: Leverages CUDA-enabled GPUs for faster image generation.
+- **No Restriction** : It supports Unlimited creation of text-to-image and also support nsfw content creation as well.
+- **Customization** : Like other text-to-image model where you cannot change the dimension of the image , Well here you can change the dimension (width and height).
+- **Free To Use** : you dont need any premium subscription or anything like that is completely free , no need to provide any tokken which usually exhaust after few creation .

 ## Prerequisites